Medication therapy is part of 80% of all treatments, so it's no surprise that it represents a large percentage of ...

 Create a full picture of each person and build personalized care plans.

-Arine approaches comprehensive medication management, well, comprehensively.
+Arine approaches medication optimization comprehensively.
 The thousands of algorithms that make up our platform analyze clinical, social, and behavioral data and build a profile for each person.
 Arine's algorithms use data from readily available sources to give care teams a full picture of each person, their needs, and potential issues with their medication regimen.

-The Arine platform then builds a personalized care plan that includes recommendations and insights based on each person’s unique needs.
-Additionally, it translates recommendations and counseling into the individual’s language so clinicians can remove one more barrier to care.
+The medication intelligence platform then builds a personalized patient care plan that includes recommendations and insights based on each person’s unique needs.
+Additionally, it translates recommendations and counseling into the individual’s language so clinicians can remove one more barrier to patient care.
 Each person receives personalized outreach in words that they can comprehend, enabling them to better adhere to their therapy.

 Take for instance, a person we'll call Stan who hadn’t received medication counseling in six months, in spite of the ten to twelve medications he takes daily.
 Additionally, Stan hadn’t refilled a few of his prescriptions.
 Arine identified the risk of a drug-related problem for Stan and triggered an outreach from his care team.
 Once a clinician spoke with him, they found out that he couldn’t afford his medication.
 The clinician reached out to the prescriber and based on Arine’s insights recommended an alternative drug covered by Stan’s insurance.